jsonmona/twilight/README.md

 That also means I don't really have any time to work on this project. :(

+## Building
+The building process is done and tested in windows.
+To start building you need to have [nasm](https://www.nasm.us), [cmake](https://cmake.org) and [rust](https://cmake.org) installed on your system.
+In the project folder run the cargo command to build: ```cargo build``` After it builds successfully, go to the "target" folder and then into the "debug" folder, there will be the executables.

+## Use
+⚠️It only works with the local ip 127.0.0.1, since it is not yet ready for external ips.
+There are 2 ways to use it:
+1. If you want to do a quick debug, run the "debug" executable.
+2. If you want to use both the server and the client, first run the server executable with the command: ```server.exe``` And for the client you can use: ```client.exe 127.0.0.1 --cleartext``` For more information run the command: ```client.exe --help```

+## Contribute
+Help contribute to this project by sending issues or pull requests, they are appreciated and you will help the project :)
+It may take a long time to respond as the note says.

 ## License

 Copyright (c) 2023.
 Yeomin Yoon.
 All rights reserved.